Function Basis Encoding of Numerical Features in Factorization Machines: Abstract

 \section{Abstract}

 Factorization machine (FM) variants are widely used for large scale real-time content recommendation systems, since they offer an excellent balance between model accuracy and low computational costs for training and inference.
 These systems are trained on tabular data with both numerical and categorical columns.
-Incorporating numerical columns poses a challenge, and they are typically incorporated using a scalar transformation or binning, which can be either learned or chosen a-priori.
+Incorporating numerical columns poses a challenge, and they are typically incorporated using a scalar transformation or binning, which can be either learned or arbitrarily chosen.
 In this work, we provide a systematic and theoretically-justified way to incorporate numerical features into FM variants by encoding them into a vector of function values for a set of functions of one's choice.

-We view factorization machines as approximators of \emph{segmentized} functions, namely, functions from a field's value to the real numbers, assuming the remaining fields are assigned some given constants, which we refer to as the segment.
+We view FMs as approximators of \emph{segmentized} functions, namely, functions from a field's value to the real numbers, assuming the remaining fields are assigned some given constants, which we refer to as the segment.
 From this perspective, we show that our technique yields a model that learns segmentized functions of the numerical feature spanned by the set of functions of one's choice, namely, the spanning coefficients vary between segments.
-Hence, to improve model accuracy we advocate the use of functions known to have strong approximation power, and offer the B-Spline basis due to its well-known approximation power, availability in software libraries, and efficiency.
+Hence, to improve model accuracy we advocate the use of functions known to have \oren{instead of repeating this twice in a sentence you may say "preferred merits" or something similar}\alex{Changed it, I want to be more specific} powerful approximation capabilities, and offer the B-Spline basis due to its well-known approximation power, widespread availability in software libraries and its efficiency in terms of computational resources and memory usage\oren{what do you mean by this? maybe add in brackets "(e.g., low memory consumption)"}\alex{I mean both - computational and memory efficiency.
+Wrote explicitly}.
 Our technique preserves fast training and inference, and requires only a small modification of the computational graph of an FM model.
-Therefore, it is easy to incorporate into an existing system to improve its performance.
-Finally, we back our claims with a set of experiments, including synthetic, performance evaluation on several data-sets, and an A/B test on a real online advertising system which shows improved performance.
+Therefore, incorporating it into an existing system to improve its performance is easy.
+Finally, we back our claims with a set of experiments that include a synthetic experiment, performance evaluation on several data-sets, and an A/B test on a real online advertising system which shows improved performance.
+We have made the code to reproduce the experiments available at \url{https://github.com/alexshtf/cont_features_paper}.